ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

 // Iterating the returned table. error? e = resultStream.forEach(function(Student student) {
-   //Can perform any operations using 'student' and can access any fields in the returned record of type Student.
+   //Can perform any operations using 'student' and can access any fields in the returned record of type `Student`.
 });
 ```